FelypeGanzert/Edge-Ledger/README.md

 # Edge-Ledger
-One page Accounting Consultant website
+One page Accounting Consultant Website (using flexbox).